wwerkk/Catch-A-Waveform/README.md

 # Catch-A-Waveform

+This is a repo forked from galgreshler/Catch-A-Waveform with modifications for extreme music genres made by Dadabots.
+This repo is a work in progress and will attempt to stay compatible with upstream updates from the original authors.
+For more info on the modifications in this fork, feel free to email thedadabot@gmail.com

 [Project Website](https://galgreshler.github.io/Catch-A-Waveform/) | [Paper](https://arxiv.org/pdf/2106.06426.pdf)

 ### Modified: "Catch-A-Waveform: Learning to Generate Audio from a Single Short Example" (NeurIPS 2021)

+This version has the following experimental features:
 - new training run modes (`resume`, `transfer`)
 - new audio sampling method `--scale_crop` to fit the maximum audio into memory at each scale
 - build models with skip connections in the 1D dialated convolution stacks